AJAX

 The Seeds of Change

 So what advantages does HTML5 offer?
-Well it basically provides a framework for a richer user experience.
+Well it basically provides an open framework for a richer user experience.
 To name a few features without creating a huge list; it supports audio, video, vector based graphics and animation, geolocation and drag and drop.
 Check out the spec for more info.

 Corporation and Community